The Story of Ninja and How to Follow His Journey to the Top

 Ninja, aka Tyler Blevins, is an unusual character, albeit a somewhat tame one, judging by all the sponsorship deals resting on his shoulders nowadays.
 His venture into the world of streaming began a decade ago, yet it wasn’t until the release of Fortnite that his channel gained momentum, attracting in excess of 100,000 viewers a day.
 His early days on the game were characterised by his witty humour, slick skills and – occasionally – energetic outbursts, well documented across multiple platforms.
 Little did he realise that his life (and demeanour) would completely change in just a few months.

-Ninja’s babysteps on Fortnite were characterised by his expletive-laden vocals and questionable attitude at times.
-Nonetheless Epic Games quickly realised how much traction the game was gaining thanks to his engaging persona.
+Ninja’s baby steps on Fortnite were characterised by his expletive-laden vocals and questionable attitude at times.
+Nonetheless, Epic Games quickly realised how much traction the game was gaining thanks to his engaging persona.
 The once foul-mouthed streamer turned into a prominent figure idolised not only by his followers but also their parents as a role model for their kids.
 That unquestionably had an impact on his behaviour while on-stream, not least because of the brands that expected an ambassador for their products.

 March 2018 was a defining moment in Ninja’s career: his stream attracted over 600,000 concurrent viewers.
-The likes of Drake and Travis Scott tuned in to play some games with the blue haired streamer in front of a diverse audience.
+The likes of Drake and Travis Scott tuned in to play some games with the blue-haired streamer in front of a diverse audience.
 This amalgamation of two different industries – music and gaming – combined a fan base that introduced many of its followers to the world of streaming for the very first time.
-Brands didn’t take long to react to this new marketing opportunity, with names such as Red Bull, Uber Eats and NZXT capitalising on the opportunity to reach new userbases.
+Brands didn’t take long to react to this new marketing opportunity, with names such as Red Bull, Uber Eats and NZXT capitalising on the opportunity to reach new user bases.

 There are successful streamers who don’t even play games on Twitch.
 Yet a significant number of viewers come on to watch a streamer play in order to understand the game better, harness some ticks and tricks and improve their personal gameplay.
 Fornite introduced some groundbreaking mechanics into the game that gave Battle Royale its momentum.
 Ninja quickly capitalised on his skill set, often winning his matches in style.
 Viewers wanted a piece of that pie – to get good at this new genre.
 Ninja’s stream was the perfect stage for this.

-I remember watching a Slender Man stream where the streamer would scream his butt off every time his end was approaching which, at the time, was amusing - but perhaps a questionable approach to build a viewerbase that will want to stay on your stream for a little longer.
+“I remember watching a Slender Man stream where the streamer would scream his butt off every time his end was approaching.
+At the time, it was amusing.
+But perhaps a questionable approach to build a viewerbase that will want to stay on your stream for a little longer.”

-Being controversial can sometimes help attract viewers who want to sit back and eat some popcorn - a perfect example of that is Asmongold.
-His at times salty demeanour is actually an admirably well balanced blend of intellect and creativity in that his directed offense is usually within the realms of typical guy talk.
+Being controversial can sometimes help attract viewers who want to sit back and eat some popcorn.
+A perfect example of that is Asmongold.
+His at times salty demeanour is actually an admirably well-balanced blend of intellect and creativity.
+In that, his directed offense is usually within the realms of typical guy talk.
 Interestingly, Asmongold never uses explicit language within World of Warcraft in order to avoid breaking the EULA (End User License Agreement) and keeps his openness on stream.

 Do what you’re good at and create content you can earn on.
 Stream and work with major brands.